taichi-dev/taichi/README.md

 python3 -m pip install taichi-nightly --user
 ```
 Notes:
    - You still need to clone this repo for demo scripts under `examples/diffmpm`.
-You do not need to execute `install.py`.
+You *do not* need to execute `install.py`.
-   After installation using `pip` you can simply to go to `examples/diffmpm` and execute, say, `python3 mass_spring 3 train.py`.
+   After installation using `pip` you can simply go to `examples/diffmpm` and execute, e.g., `python3 mass_spring.py 3 train.py`.
-   - Make sure you are have `clang-7`.
+   - Make sure you have `clang-7`.
 On Ubuntu 18.04 you can install it with `sudo apt-get install clang-7`.
-   - Make sure to clear your legacy Taichi installation (if applicable) by cleaning the environment variables (delete `TAICHI_REPO_DIR`, and remove legacy taichi from `PYTHONPATH`) in your `.bashrc` or `.zshrc`.
-If you don't know what to do, simply do this in shell:
+   - Make sure you clear your legacy Taichi installation (if applicable) by cleaning the environment variables (delete `TAICHI_REPO_DIR`, and remove legacy taichi from `PYTHONPATH`) in your `.bashrc` or `.zshrc`.
+Or you can simply do this in your shell to temporarily clear them:
    ```
    export PYTHONPATH=
    export TAICHI_REPO_DIR=